 Energy Landscapes for Permeation: Water and Ions

-One approach to understanding the nature of a hydrophobic gate is to characterise the free energy landscape of permeation in the presence of such a barrier.
+One approach to understanding the nature of a hydrophobic barrier is to characterise the free energy landscape of permeation in the presence of such a barrier.
 To this end we have determined potentials of mean force (PMF) for translation of a single water molecule or of a chloride ion along the pore axis for the three 3rd generation model pores (Fig. 7).
 Considering first the water PMFs (Fig. 7A) we can see, as anticipated, a clear correlation between the height of the central energy barrier and the rate of water flux seen in the 100 ns simulations.

 Thus the barrier height is ca. 24 kJ mol-1 for the STLLLTS model, which in equilibrium simulations exhibited a very low conductance for water.
 In contrast, the two models with a double ring of leucine residues at the central constriction, which showed a higher water conductance, had smaller free energy barriers: ca. 9 kJ mol-1 for STNLLTS and ca. 15 kJ mol-1 for STNLLNT.
 The shape of the barrier also correlates well with the positions of the hydrophobic rings, occurring at the centre of the pore for the STLLLTS model but being slightly displaced to positive z values for the STNLLST and STNLLNT models as they are asymmetric.